 Students who are considering different majors can review advising suggestions, an exploratory timeline, resources, and tips on choosing a major.

 The Career Resource Center (CRC) located on the first floor of the J. Wayne Reitz Union helps students make choices about her or his major and career.
 In addition to providing individual and group career counseling, the CRC library covers everything from accounting to zoology.
-Many other resources are available through the explore section of their website, including information about career planning and numerous helpful exercises.
+Many other resources are available through the explore majors and careers section of their website, including information about career planning and numerous helpful exercises.
 After a tentative decision is made, the CRC helps students test their choice by participating in externships, internships, co-ops, and career fairs.

 Talk to a College or Department Representative